James Purdy: Artistic scenes and influences

 In 1935, soon after his arrival in Chicago to attend the University of Chicago, Purdy, broke and without friends, met the painter Gertrude Abercrombie.
 She was nicknamed the "Queen of the Bohemian Artists".
-His vast body of work includes many works inspired by his close relationship to Abercrombie and to her underground salon (which had its roots in the salon of Gertrude Stein).
+His vast body of work includes many works inspired by his close relationship with Abercrombie and her underground salon (which had its roots in the salon of Gertrude Stein).
 During the 1930s, Purdy was one of Abercrombie's closest friends.
 This American incarnation of the creative parlour had at the center those who were to become the jazz greats: Percy Heath, Sonny Rollins, Erroll Garner, Dizzie Gillespie, Charlie Parker, Max Roach, Miles Davis and Sarah Vaughan.
 Purdy attended the all-night, weekend gatherings where bebop and jazz were improvised by these greats (many times with Abercrombie at the piano).
 The concerts impressed him deeply.
 "Through these jazz singers and musicians, who would often stay with Abercrombie, young Purdy received an intensive education in African American music and culture."
 Indeed, the high incidence of black figures in Purdy's work went unnoticed by critics and reviewers because they were so thoroughly integrated.
 Equally important was his intensive study as a young boy of the Old Testament in the King James Version of the Bible as well as the Complete Works of William Shakespeare.
 All were key in making Purdy the writer he became.
-For quite some time during his Chicago years, Purdy was living in Abercrombie's "ruined" mansion, with members of the Modern Jazz Quartet.
+For quite some time during his Chicago years, Purdy lived in Abercrombie's "ruined" mansion, with members of the Modern Jazz Quartet.

 The music and lives these jazz musicians were able to create from their own humble origins inspired Purdy to realize that he could create a uniquely individual voice in literature, using his American small-town speech patterns and his worlds of poverty and neglect.
 Abercrombie and those in her "circle" had done the same with painting.
 They had "taken the essence of our music and transported it to another form", according to her friend and fellow artist Dizzie Gillespie.
 Purdy's associations with these jazz artists and especially his meeting with Billie Holiday gave him the insight as well as the confidence to move from an upstart and lost boy, prone to running wild, to a world-class writer and artist.
 His relationship to the painters in Abercrombie's circle of magic realists Ivan Albright, Dudley Huppler, Karl Priebe, Julia Thecla, and John Wilde helped develop the strokes of imagery he would use to create his own version of an American "magic realism" in literature.